All is fine in love and war unless it’s a toxic attraction leading to destruction. The toxic attraction between an empath and a narcissist.

-Often times empaths realize that they have that sensitive, highly intuitive aspect of their personality after they have survived a broken relationship with a energy vampire or a narcissist.
+Often times empaths realize that they have that sensitive, highly intuitive aspect of their personality after they have survived a broken relationship with an energy vampire or a narcissist.

-This article is written from the perspective of an empath, however the narcissistic personality might have a different perspective to the relationship too.
+This article is written from the perspective of an empath, however, the narcissistic personality might have a different perspective on the relationship too.

-Studies on the narcissist personality type reveals one truth : A narcissist is wounded.
+Studies on the narcissist personality type reveal one truth: A narcissist is wounded.

 Praising children’s intelligence, far from boosting their self-esteem, encourages them to embrace self-defeating behaviours such as worrying about failure and avoiding risks. – Dr. Dweck